Zedbazi: Bozorg

-The album Bozorg: Vol. 2 (بزرگ: ولوم 2 – Bozorg: Volume 2), presented by Bozorg (Saman Wilson and Mehrad Hidden), was released on February 27, 2015, with Sohrab MJ, Arash Dara, Tara Salahi, Kiarash, and Siamak as featured artists.
-It was composed by Mehrad Hidden, Arash Dara, and DJ Rassek and mastered by Iman Tanha.
-It included 19 tracks.
-The two other volumes are said to be released in the future.
+The album Bozorg: Vol. 2 (بزرگ: ولوم 2 – Bozorg: Volume 2), by Bozorg (Saman Wilson and Mehrad Hidden), was released on February 27, 2015, featuring Sohrab MJ, Arash Dara, Tara Salahi, Kiarash and Siamak.
+It was composed by Mehrad Hidden, Arash Dara and DJ Rassek and mastered by Iman Tanha.
+It has 19 tracks; Hidden said its 18 main tracks represented eighteen years, with a bonus track added later.
+Two further volumes have been announced.

 Mehrad Hidden

-The album Toonel vol.1 (تونل جلد 1), presented by Mehrad Hidden, was released on February 2, 2017, with Saman Wilson, Sohrab MJ, Zakhmi, Arash Dara, Sijal and Canis as featured artists and DJ Rassek as a featured composer.
-Toonel was composed/produced by Mehrad Hidden and Canis and mastered by Iman Tanha.
-It included 11 tracks in the rock and hip-hop genres.
-It was sponsored by Bose and released on Spotify, SoundCloud, and Radio Javan.
+The album Toonel vol.1 (تونل جلد 1), by Mehrad Hidden, was released on February 2, 2017, featuring Saman Wilson, Sohrab MJ, Zakhmi, Arash Dara, Sijal and Canis, with DJ Rassek as a featured composer.
+Toonel was composed and produced by Mehrad Hidden and Canis and mastered by Iman Tanha.
+It has 11 tracks in the rock and hip-hop genres.
+It was sponsored by Bose and released on Spotify, SoundCloud and Radio Javan.

-The album Sefr (صفر), presented by Mehrad Hidden, was released on November 11, 2018, with Arash Rassek as co-producer, Iman Tanha as mix and mastering engineer and Imane as the cover artist.
-It included nine tracks in the rock genre, and was released on Spotify, SoundCloud, and Radio Javan.
+The album Sefr (صفر, "Zero"), by Mehrad Hidden, was released on November 11, 2018, with Arash Rassek as co-producer, Iman Tanha as mix and mastering engineer and Imane as the cover artist.
+It has nine tracks in the rock genre and was released on Spotify, SoundCloud and Radio Javan.
+Hidden and Rasekh described it as a cinematic electronic rock album, with hip-hop influences but no rap.

-The EP album Salakh (سلاخ), presented by Mehrad Hidden, was released on February 27, 2019.
-It included six tracks in the new age genre, and was released on Apple Music and Spotify.
+The EP Salakh (سلاخ), by Mehrad Hidden, was released on February 27, 2019.
+It has six tracks in the new age genre and was released on Apple Music and Spotify.

-The album Toonel vol.2 (تونل جلد 2), presented by Mehrad Hidden, was released on August 14, 2020, with Pozx, Arash Dara, Shayea, Saman Wilson, Zakhmi, Canis, Amirali, Sohrab MJ, Tara Salahi, and Sijal as featured artists.
-Toonel vol.2 was composed/produced by Canis and mastered by Shung.
-It included 14 tracks in the rock and hip-hop genres, in association with Tenzu Music.
-It was released on Apple Music, Spotify, and Radio Javan.
+The album Toonel vol.2 (تونل جلد 2), by Mehrad Hidden, was released on August 14, 2020, featuring Pozx, Arash Dara, Shayea, Saman Wilson, Zakhmi, Canis, Amirali, Sohrab MJ, Tara Salahi and Sijal.
+Toonel vol.2 was composed and produced by Canis and mastered by Shung.
+It has 14 tracks in the rock and hip-hop genres and was released in association with Tenzu Music on Apple Music, Spotify and Radio Javan.

-The EP Alavis presented by Mehrad Hidden and HEEN was realised on February 17, 2021.
-It included two tracks in the electronic genre, and was released on Apple Music, Spotify, and SoundCloud.
+The EP Alavis, by Mehrad Hidden and HEEN, was released on February 17, 2021.
+It has two tracks in the electronic genre and was released on Apple Music, Spotify and SoundCloud.

-In 2022 he released an album collaborating with Moody Mousavi called Zoozanaghe, containing 14 tracks, on Apple Music and Spotify.
+In 2022, he released Zoozanaghe, a 14-track album made with Moody Mousavi, on Apple Music and Spotify.

-In 2024, Mehrad Hidden released an album named "Pizza" featuring Shayea containing 6 tracks.
+In 2024, Mehrad Hidden released Pizza, a six-track album featuring Shayea.